Org Management

 None

-For more information about removing members from an org, use the dx remove members command with the -h flag.
+For more information about removing members from an org, use the dx remove members

 Org Projects

 The org's Projects tab allows you to see the list of all projects billed to the org.
-This list will include all projects in which you have View and above permissions as well as projects that are billed to the org in which you do not have permissions (Not a Member).
+This list includes all projects in which you have View and above permissions as well as projects that are billed to the org in which you do not have permissions (Not a Member).

 Grant Yourself Access to Org Projects

-List all Org Projects
+List All Org Projects

-To list all org projects, including projects to which you do not have access, use the dx find org projects command, replacing org-demo with your org ID.
+To list all org projects, including projects to which you do not have access, use the dx find org projects

 # List all org projects